 (7) the sexual assault evidence is collected and

-submitted to the Department of State Police until the completion of the analysis of the submitted evidence.
+submitted to the Illinois State Police until the completion of the analysis of the submitted evidence.

 (a-5) The prosecution shall not be required to prove at trial facts establishing periods excluded from the general limitations in Section 3-5 of this Code when the facts supporting periods being excluded from the general limitations are properly pled in the charging document.
 Any challenge relating to periods of exclusion as defined in this Section shall be exclusively conducted under Section 114-1 of the Code of Criminal Procedure of 1963.

 "Completion of the analysis of the submitted